 Figure A-2: BS antenna coverage

 Note that systems can also implement switched beamforming, where the beam downtilt remains fixed while only the beam azimuth varies.
 Switched beamforming systems may result in more interference as the beams may point closer to the horizon.
-Future studies should consider whether switched beamforming could increase the risk of interference..
+Future studies should consider whether switched beamforming could increase the risk of interference.

 Network loading factors were employed to determine the percentage of base station antenna beams that were active for a given snapshot.
-A typical loading factor of 20% was assumed according to Annex 4.15 to Document 5D/563.
-An additional study also considered simulations with a 50% loading factor consistent with Document 5D/563 for highly loaded base stations.
+A typical loading factor of 20% was assumed according to Annex 4.15 to Document 5D/792.
+An additional study also considered simulations with a 50% loading factor consistent with Document 5D/792 for highly loaded base stations.
 The TDD activity factor was set to 75% for the BSs downlinks.